NNIL-formulas revisited: universal models and finite model property: Universal models

+\item For every upset $U$ of $\M$ generated by a single point, there is $\varphi \in \Phi$ such that $V(\varphi)= U$. \todof{Why do we require that $U$ is finite?} \todod{Because usually point-generated upsets in universal models are finite.
+I suggest we leave it out as I did.
+Takes care of a remark by Referee 2}. \todod{Ultimately I have been more radical.
+Read below.} \end{enumerate} \end{definition}

 Condition (i) in the $n$-universal model makes sure that ``there are enough counterexamples", while condition (ii) ensures that ``there are no superfluous" points.
-By taking the contrapositive of condition (i) we know that for any two formulas $\varphi,\psi\in \Phi$, if $V(\varphi)\subseteq V(\psi)$ in the universal model, then $\vdash\varphi\to\psi$; in particular, $V(\varphi)=V(\psi)$ implies $\vdash\varphi\leftrightarrow\psi$.
-Condition (ii) also implies that no two distinct worlds in the $n$-universal model for $\Phi$ are $\Phi$-equivalent.
-For modal logics and {\sf IPC} universal models were thoroughly investigated by a number of authors~\cite{Grigolia87,Shehtman78,B86,Rybakov97,deJYang} (see \cite[\S8]{CZ97} and \cite[\S3]{Nic06} for an overview), and results for fragments of {\sf IPC} can be found in~\cite{Lex96,renardel,gool,tzimoulis}.
+By taking the contrapositive of (i) we know that for any two formulas $\varphi,\psi\in \Phi$, if $V(\varphi)\subseteq V(\psi)$ in the universal model, then $\vdash\varphi\to\psi$; in particular, $V(\varphi)=V(\psi)$ implies $\vdash\varphi\leftrightarrow\psi$.
+Condition (ii) implies that no two distinct worlds in the $n$-universal model of $\Phi$ are $\Phi$-equivalent.
+For formula classes $\Phi$ that have the finite model property (e.g., for {\sf IPC}), a model satisfying conditions (i) and (ii) automatically satisfies the requirement that point-generated upsets are finite.
+In general only for a locally finite formula class $\Phi$ do universal models seem to be useful. \todod{Added this.}\todof{rephrased a little}\todod{And I changed it once more: to locally finite}

-The definable upsets in $n$-universal models will be isomorphic to the Lindenbaum-Tarski algebra (the free algebra in $n$ variables) of the logic or fragment.
-This implies that there is a close relationship with the $n$-canonical model (also known as $n$-Henkin model).
-Usually the $n$-universal model is the ``upper part" of the $n$-Henkin model (see~\cite{Nic06,deJYang}), or even, in the case of locally finite fragments, isomorphic to it (see~\cite{gool,tzimoulis}).
-The set of all \NNIL-formulas in an arbitrary number of variables do not have a Lindenbaum-Tarski algebra as such since although they do form a distributive lattice, they are not closed under implication.
-But the \NNIL-formulas in $n$ varianbles, by their local finiteness, do form automatically a Heyting algebra.
-We will be able to show in Theorem~\ref{canonical_universal} that indeed the $n$-universal model is also in the \NNIL-case isomorphic to the $n$-canonical model.
+The definable upsets in $n$-universal models will reflect the algebraic structure of the logic or fragment.\todod{ changed this sentence} In the case of {\sf IPC} itself it will be the Lindenbaum-Tarski algebra, a Heyting Algebra, but this is also the case for the fragment of the formulas with only $\to$ and $\wedge$, because even without $\vee$ it forms a distributive lattice, which in the finite case always is a Heyting algebra.
+For the fragment of {\sf IPC} with only $\to$ this is no longer the case but it still gives suitable $n$-universal models~\cite{renardel}.
+For the set of all \NNIL-formulas in an arbitrary number of variables the Lindenbaum-Tarski algebra is not a Heyting algebra since, although they do form a distributive lattice, they are not closed under implication.
+But the \NNIL-formulas in $n$ variables, by their local finiteness, do automatically form a Heyting algebra.

+Since these algebras are free algebras there is a close relationship with the $n$-canonical model (also known as $n$-Henkin model).
+Usually the $n$-universal model is the ``upper part" of the $n$-Henkin model (see~\cite{Nic06,deJYang}), and, in the case of locally finite fragments, isomorphic to it (see~\cite{gool,tzimoulis}).
+Unsurprisingly, it will turn out in\todod{ changed this piece} Theorem~\ref{canonical_universal} that indeed the $n$-universal model is also in the \NNIL-case isomorphic to the $n$-canonical model.